-Videos:] Madula 2 Writing Fabrilous Fastures Katie Couric on how to conduct a good interview (5:08) Larry King's interviewing tips (4:58) Trump's Brutal Interview with Chris Wallace (10:25) Module 2 Week 7 (Oct.
-7 & 9) Writing Fabulous Features Your feature articles should be taking shape, and we will work this week on techniques to help themincluding interviewing and writing.
-Readings: Chapters in "Writing Fabulous Features" Getting Started (3 pages) Finding ideas (8 pages) Finding your Focus (4 pages) Types of Features (12 pages) Optional Feature Article Examples: Faith, Truth and Love: How the Death of Ohio State Wrestling Coach Tom Ryan's Son Shaped His Life (4 pages) 'Are you alone now' After raid, immigrant families are separated in the American heartland - The Washington Post (18 pages) Video games_the addiction_Games_The Guardian (8 pages) Two of the world's best free divers went to the limit-one came back_Vault (22 pages) What Bullets Do to Bodies - Highline (36 pages) Videos: Features (7:02) Writing Feature Articles (1:18) Assessment: News & AP Style Challenge No. 6Practice and Application (in-class Wednesday)In-Class Activity No. 6: Getting Beyond the ScriptPractice and Application (in-class Friday)In-Class Activity No. 7: Writing the NutAt-Home Assignment: Feature article draft Module 2 Week 8 (Oct.
-14 & 16) Election Coverage This week we will focus on covering the election with a visit from Google's Mike Reilley on Wednesday and a focus on the skills reporters need to cover elections.
-Our class Wednesday will meet in the GOOGLE ZOOM ROOM.
-On Friday we will meet in our regular room to work on local election coverage.
-Resources • Resources for covering the 2020 election as a student journalist • Resources: Editing and Headline Writing reporters see us, and how we view them (10 pages) The media is covering this election all wrong (9 pages) Videos: Virtual Campaigns: Tips on Covering Elections During the Pandemic (1 hour, 12 minutes) SPJ Ethics How to Cover the Elections Ethically (6:51) (Wednesday) In-class activity No. 8: Join Online Google Training with Mike Reilley Practice and Application (Friday) In-Class Activity No. 9: Let's Try Editing In-Class Assignment No. 4: Find election stories for your area
+(44-56) • Chapter 5: Questions and Answer (57-75) Evaluating Pin the Tail on the Campus.
+In-class activity No. 5: Story Recording phone calls and conversations: Legal guide from the Citizen Media Law Project (3 pages) Scribbling with Purpose: Taking notes that make sense (4 pages) brainstorm sessions (Feb.
+18, 1:30 p.m.)
+Dialogue and Reflection Discussion No. 3: Hunting for FEATURE Story Ideas Videos: Katie Couric on how to conduct a good interview (5:08) Larry King's interviewing tips (4:58) Trump's Brutal Interview with Chris Wallace (10:25) Module 2 Week 7 (Feb.
+23 [NO CLASS] & 25) Writing Fabulous Features Your feature articles should be taking shape, and we will work this week on techniques to help themincluding interviewing and writing.
+Readings: Chapters in "Writing Fabulous Features" Getting Started (3 pages) Finding ideas (8 pages) Finding your Focus (4 pages) Types of Features (12 pages) Optional Feature Article Examples: Assessment: News & AP Style Challenge No. 6 (Feb.
+25 11:30 a.m.)
+Practice and Application (in-class Thursday) In-Class Activity No. 6: Writing the Nut (Feb.
+25, 1:30 a.m.)
+At-Home Assignment: Feature article draft (Feb.
+28 11:59 p.m.)
+Faith, Truth and Love: How the Death of Ohio State Wrestling Coach Tom Ryan's Son Shaped His Life (4 pages) 'Are you alone now' After raid, immigrant families are separated in the American heartland - The Washington Post (18 pages) Video games the addiction Games The Guardian (8 pages) Two of the world's best free divers went to the limit-one came back Vault (22 pages) • What Bullets Do to Bodies - Highline (36 pages) • Videos: Module 2 Features (7:02) Writing Feature Articles (1:18) Profiles (5:54) Readings: Assessment: News & AP Style Week 8 (March 2 & 4) Photo and Editing This week we will focus on editing and have a visit from Rush Chapter 20: Speeches and Pressers Photos: Tips for journalists Challenge No. 7 (March 2, 11:30 a.m.)
+Practice and Application Google's Mike Reilley. shooting photos: rookie